 Gradually build up the amount of time you leave your puppy alone in another room.
 And give them a tasty treat to enjoy to help them learn to associate being left alone with something nice.
 Get more advice on training dogs to be left alone.

 How to socialise your puppy

 You’ll want to make sure that your puppy grows up to be a happy, confident and well-rounded dog.
 Between 4-16 weeks of age, puppies are most inquisitive about, and receptive to, new experiences.
 This is the key time to expose them to lots of different people, sounds and experiences.

 The lockdown period and current social distancing requirements will have made it harder to socialise puppies.
 However, several dog trainers have come up with some great ways for you to socialise your puppy and introduce them to different sounds, smells and objects at home and in the garden.

 - Here’s a puppy socialisation training video made by clinical animal behaviourist and founder of Lead With Lauren, Lauren Watts.

 - Introduce your puppy to different sounds that they are likely to experience, both in and outside of the home, with the help of this sound therapy programme for dogs.

-Training is also an important part of your puppy’s early years development, so this shouldn’t be left until after the pandemic.
+Training is also an important part of your puppy’s early years development, so you shouldn’t delay signing your puppy up for puppy training classes.
 The good news is that lots of dog trainers are running virtual puppy training classes, which you can join from home.
 Some have also resumed face-to-face classes with smaller numbers of attendees.

 - Association of Pet Dog Trainers